K01603779/Master_ReactvieServers/WebShop/Node.js/Webshop/README.md

 });
 ```
 #### Client
-In [client.ts](./src/Client/client.ts#L77) one has to set the url for the websocket connection
+In [client.ts](./src/Client/client.ts#L77) one has to set the URL for the WebSocket connection

 ---